armory/documentation/_user_guides/kubernetes-v2.md

 ### Configuring The Config Map Manifest Delivery

 We'll configure the config map to be deployed first.
-Add a "Deploy(Manifest)" stage to your pipelines
+Add a `Deploy (Manifest)` stage to your pipelines.

 ![deploy manifest](https://cl.ly/3p3T360a3f37/deploy_manifest.png)